gwusec/2022-USENIX-Password-Managers/Readme.md

 * The survey as QSF-file
 * Data set cleaned from identifiable information
 * The analysis script for the quantitative analyses
+* The Jupiter Notebook script for the chi-squared test
 * The codebook for the qualitative analyses

 ## The Survey As QSF-File